google/shaderc/README.md

     for `gcov`, provided by the `lcov` package on Ubuntu.
 - [`genhtml`](http://linux.die.net/man/1/genhtml): for creating reports in html format from `lcov` output, provided by the `lcov` package on Ubuntu.

+On Linux, if cross compiling to Windows:
+- [`mingw`](http://www.mingw.org): A GCC-based cross compiler targeting Windows so that generated executables use the Micrsoft C runtime libraries.

 On Windows, the following tools should be installed and available on your path: